phate09/ToDoChores/readme.md

     1. Select Option (column 2+ is option icon)
     2. Start Chores (column 1 is start chores icon)
     3. Don't Close Widget while do chores
-    4. after task end (or when you want), close widget ( Key "V")
+    4. after task end (or when you want), close widget ( Key "V" )
-* Press O to open in-game settings
+* Press Alt + V to open in-game settings
     1. Size of the planting batch
     2. Chop down only adult trees
     3. Prefer tools made of gold when crafting new tools